THE NIGHT RIDERS

 White Mane Kids

-"Set on the border of North and South during the Civil War, this novel conveys the strain of divided families, misguided loyalties, and the hardscrabble existence of that period."
+"This novel conveys the strain of divided families, misguided loyalties, and the hardscrabble existence of that period."

 — American Library Association Booklist